Safety » 7

 Not yet rated

-"Good" for front and side impacts; "acceptable" for roof-crush safety
+"Good" for front and side impacts; "good,' roof strength; "acceptable" for roof-crush safety

 When the tire-inflation monitor signals that a tire is low, the driver no longer needs a tire gauge.